Common Ground Blog: Spanish In Action

 1. Stay on top of your medical Spanish vocabulary.

 One of the most beneficial study habits for students in industry-specific language classes is to master the vocabulary for your industry.
 In most cases your grammar never has to be fancy to communicate sufficiently, you can usually use a simple grammar construction.
-However you do need the precise … Read More »
+However … Read More »

 It’s tempting to assume that you’re doing “good enough” with medical Spanish.